best data visualization tool

 19. Sisense

-It's a data analytics and BI platform which provides assistance to companies in analyzing and visualizing data from distinct sources into workflows, dashboards, apps, reports, etc. This platform emphasizes businesses that require analytics capabilities but lacks adept professionals.
+Sisense is a data analytics and BI platform that provides assistance to companies in analyzing and visualizing data from distinct sources into workflows, dashboards, apps, reports, etc. This platform emphasizes businesses that require analytics capabilities but lack adept professionals.

 Benefits